 • Ability to move

 The INA-Pedagogy Project stimulates these seven senses and also encourages them to develop.
-It is an opportunity to challenge each child’s ability to move and balance because of uneven surfaces (muddy or dry fields, small hills, soft tree barks).
-The five components of the INA pedagogy: mud brick house, common reed (phragmites) tent, wooden module, straw bale garden, and toys made from natural materials give children the chance to be in contact with nature.
+It is an opportunity to challenge each child’s ability to move and balance on uneven surfaces (muddy or dry fields, small hills, soft tree barks).
+The five components of the INA pedagogy: mud brick house, common reed (Phragmites) tent, wooden module, straw bale garden, and toys made from natural materials which give children the chance to be in contact with nature.
 Natural materials like pine cones, leaves, blocks, and sticks stimulate the sense of touch.
 Natural materials that are used like clay, straw, wood, reed, tree bark, and earth stimulate the sense of smell.